 The white strangers did not understand the local language and the local people did not understand a word the white strangers were saying so it made communication very difficult.
 To help break the language barrier, the white strangers went to the local rulers and asked the local rulers to give them some of the local people to train so they could speak the foreign language which would make communication easier but none of those local rulers were ready to give their people out to go stay with strangers.

-Later on, some of the local rulers came up with an idea that, instead of killing those criminals, they could actually give those criminals to the white strangers so the white strangers could preach the good news they said they came to preach to those criminals and also train them in the foreign language in order to aid communication which was better than killing those criminals.
-So the traditional rulers gave those criminals out to the white strangers and to show appreciation, those white strangers gave gifts like bottles of wine, mirrors, etc. to the traditional rulers.
+Later on, some of the local rulers came up with an idea that, since the white strangers said they came to preach the "good news" which was meant to change people from their bad ways, they could actually give those criminals mentioned above to the white strangers so the white strangers could preach the good news they said they came to preach to those criminals, change them into good people, and also train them in the foreign language in order to aid communication.
+This they thought was better than killing those criminals.
+So the traditional rulers gave those criminals out to the white strangers and to show appreciation, those white strangers gave gifts like textiles, bottles of wine, mirrors, etc. to the traditional rulers.
 That was how the white strangers got their first "local servers".

-The more tribal conflicts the white strangers created, the more slaves they got so those white strangers created even more confusion among tribal groups and communities.
-In my country for example, because the Ashanti empire was so powerful to defeat, the white strangers created so much confusion and so many wars between the Ashantis and the neighboring tribes and in some cases supplied some of those neighboring tribes with guns to enable them defeat the Ashantis.
+In Ghana for example, because the Ashanti empire was so powerful to defeat, the white strangers created so much confusion and so many wars between the Ashantis and the neighboring tribes, and in most cases supplied some of those neighboring tribes with guns and other powerful weapons of war to enable them defeat the Ashantis.
 The white strangers continued this until they were able to defeat the Ashantis and took away the king of the Ashantis (Nana Prempeh I) and the queen mother (Nana Yaa Asantewaa) and several others into exile just to break the Ashanti kingdom apart even after slavery so they could colonize and control the Ashanti gold,etc.

-To conclude, we Africans did not sell our own brothers and sisters into slavery just like that.
-We were deceived and "demonically" manipulated by those white strangers who visited our land and the most painful part is that, some of my people were too blind to see which is very sad.
+To conclude, my ancestors did not sell their own brothers and sisters into slavery just like that.
+They were deceived and demonically manipulated by those white strangers who visited our land.